fsoubelet/toychain/README.md

 </h1>

 toychain is a very simplistic blockchain node modeling in Python.
-While the code is my own adaptation, the implementation is from the very good [tutorial] by Daniel van Flymen.
+While the code is my own adaptation, the implementation and architecture is from the very good [tutorial] by Daniel van Flymen.
 This adaptation uses [FastAPI] as a web framework, and [uvicorn] as ASGI server instead of the `Flask` app from van Flymen's tutorial.

 Link to [documentation].